tweag/pytest-automation-boilerplate/.github/pull_request_template.md

 * A brief description of the changes made -

-* Do we have clean latest run report attached with this PR?
+* Do we have clean latest run report (Docker or Browserstack) attached with this PR?
   * [ ] Yes
   * [ ] No (Please explain why)

-* Does the PR contain changes to any BP core file?
+* Does the PR contain changes to any core file?
-  * [ ] Yes (Needs approval from at least 2 people)
+  * [ ] Yes (Needs approval from at least 1 people)
-  * [ ] No

-* Does the PR contain changes to modules shared with other teams?
-  * [ ] Yes (Needs approval from at least one of the other teams that use the module)
   * [ ] No

 * Is it